As of April 8th, 2021 our showroom/store front is temporarily closed until further notice.

-We are still taking orders over the phone for pick up and delivery
+We will continue taking orders over the phone for pick up and delivery.

 1-877-711-1181 or by email: firstname.lastname@example.org

 Please place your order in advance before arrival to the building as we have a safety procedure to follow.
-Payment will need to be provided over the phone (credit card only), no cash or debit as we are minimizing contact between customers and employees.
+Payment must be provided over the phone (credit card preferred as we are minimizing contact between customers and employees).

-Please make sure you wear your mask when picking up for your safety and the safety of our staff.
+Please wear your mask when picking up for your safety and the safety of our staff.
 PICK UP IS AT THE BACK OF THE WAREHOUSE.
 PLEASE CALL UPON ARRIVAL!

-Thank you for assisting us in keeping our staff and customers safe by adhering to these measures.
+Thank you for keeping our staff and customers safe by adhering to these measures.